sawickia/libcomm14cux/HardwareInterface.md

 ![14CUX TTS Data Link Connector](https://colinbourassa.github.io/car_stuff/images/14cux_tts_data_link_connector_vehicle-side.png)

 If you **are** using a TTS connector on the FTDI cable, the back of the connector shell will look like the photo below when it's wired correctly.
-Note the 390Ω resistor between pins 4 and 5 (click photo to enlarge):
+Note the 390Ω resistor between pins 4 and 5:

 ![FTDI cable with TTS connector](https://colinbourassa.github.io/car_stuff/images/ftdi_with_tts_rear.jpg)